Lab 09

 - E.g.

-command will execute all default lifecycle phases until (and including) thepackage
+mvn packagecommand will execute all default lifecycle phases until (and including) thepackagephase.

 Your turn